Human rights project

-Age Cymru has been funded by the Welsh Government to raise awareness of human rights, and to engage with older people across Wales to embed the message that older people are citizens and participants in society, who should expect to have their human rights upheld.
+Age Cymru was funded from January to July 2022 to deliver a human rights project in partnership with the Welsh Government.
+The purpose of this project was to raise awareness of human rights, and to engage with older people across Wales to embed the message that older people are citizens and participants in society, who should expect to have their human rights upheld.

-In the meantime, Social Care Wales has released some guidance for service providers on meeting older people’s rights to care and support, Making Rights Work For Older People.
+- promoted the booklets co-created by Social Care Wales and the Welsh Government, Making Rights Work For Older People.
 This document is available in Welsh, English, and BSL.
 There is also guidance on understanding your rights as an older person, which includes case studies.

 Our Chief Executive Victoria Lloyd said that, “In many areas of society such as health and social care and in shaping our local communities, not only are the rights of older people often overlooked, but many older people are also unaware of their rights.